Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 Well that is exactly how your future clients will feel when they see you stumble through a two minute video on YouTube.

 At the same time if you have gone through the marketing platform checklist and decided that a YouTube component is something that is “factory installed” for you, you are probably going to be successful with it.
 People who have confidence and who like what they are doing are just naturally more convincing.
 When creating your plan you have to design what works for you.
 It cannot be a cookie cutter solution to fitness marketing.
 Cookie cutter solutions rarely work.

 The key to creating a successful marketing plan for your fitness business is to make sure that you have what works for you.
 The lock that the key fits into is making sure that you have what works for your area.
 This is something that many marketers simply don’t explain when selling strategy.
 Some strategies are plainly not going to work in your area.

 It won’t matter what plan you have implemented if the strategy isn’t connecting with the customers.
 If it isn’t generating leads it is worthless.
 When you have tried to do a YouTube Channel and have done the YouTube optimization as your factory installed marketing and it doesn’t work, It may not be the marketing, it may be the market.
 Every area is different.
 Finding what works with your area is just as important as finding out what is factory installed for you.

 Testing your marketing plans, and being willing to adapt to the needs of your potential clients is one of the biggest success factors with fitness marketing.
 Adapt or die.
 If you are unwilling to find a strategy that connects with the people in your area, your personal training business will not flourish.

 ABC’s of your Fitness Marketing blueprint

 So now you know some of the basic elements of fitness marketing.
 You have read all about the online and offline marketing tactics.
-You have a pretty good idea which items from the fitness marketing checklist are factory installed for you and that will work for your area.
+You have a pretty good idea which items from the checklist are factory installed for you and that will work for your area.
 So now what do you do?